Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

  1.2.0   | Minor README and configuration update
  1.3.0   | Updated to ModusToolbox&trade; version 3.1
  1.4.0   | Minor fixes in README
+ 1.5.0   | Scan time calculation updates and debug disabled by default

  <br>